Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Experiments

 \subsection{Scientific Spatiotemporal Forecasting}

-\paragraph{Setup.} We then evaluate our method on HeterNS~\citep{li2021fourier, zhou2024unisolver} dataset, which is generated from simulations of heterogeneous 2D Navier-Stokes equations.
+\paragraph{Setup.} We then evaluate our method on HeterNS~\citep{li2021fourier, zhou2024unisolver}, which is generated from simulations of heterogeneous 2D Navier-Stokes equations.
 Each sequence in HeterNS contains 20 frames with a resolution of $64 \times 64$, where each pixel represents the vorticity of turbulence at the corresponding space.
 The task is to predict the latter 10 frames based on the first 10 frames.
-We report L2 and relative L2 as evaluation metrics according to previous works~\citep{li2021fourier, zhou2024unisolver}.
+L2 and relative L2 are reported according to previous works~\citep{li2021fourier, zhou2024unisolver}.

 \paragraph{Results.}

 We present the experimental results in Table~\ref{tab:experiment_NS}.
 ForeDiff achieves a much lower relative L2 error compared to ForeDiff-Zero, and both significantly outperform vanilla diffusion.
 These results suggest that incorporating deterministic blocks and pre-training them individually contribute to improved performance, demonstrating the applicability of ForeDiff for physical scenarios.
 Figure~\ref{fig:case_NS} illustrates the qualitative advantage of ForeDiff through visual comparisons.